Slow Cooker Cheesy Scalloped Potatoes

 Wash one stalk of green onion and chop into small pieces (just the green part).
-Sprinkle the fresh chives over the potatoes in the slow cooker, cover and cook on high 5 hours or until fork tender.
+Sprinkle the fresh chives over the potatoes in the slow cooker, cover and cook on low 4-5 hours or high 2-3 hours or until fork tender.

 Serve hot and enjoy!